christi4n/ng-devops/README.md

 ![ng-devops app](https://raw.githubusercontent.com/christi4n/ng-devops/master/assets/ng-devops-screen-2.png)

+## Security

+You can use Trivy.
+It is a vulnerability scanner for container images, file systems, git repositories and docker configuration files.
+Moreover, it is OpenSource.
 ## Kustomize

 Use Kustomize to deploy the version you need.
 You have to create first the kustomization.yml file at the same level of your Kubernetes manifests.
 Then, launch the following command: